 - The basket underneath is spacious.
-While this probably isn’t suitable for shopping or going to the mall, you can put a lot of stuff inside.
+While this isn’t suited for shopping or going to the mall, you can still fit lots of baby stuff inside.

 - Don’t use the wrist strap.
 If you slip while running, the whole stroller can flip.
 I don’t see the reason to include this feature at the first place.

 - Never jog with the stroller in walk mode.
 Running over an uneven surface in this mode can easily steer the stroller in an unintended direction.